 Which is why this Irish Mocha Latte is an extravagance for me.
-Practically a dessert — I mean, it’s got a chocolate bar in it.
+Like my favorite hot buttered rum, it’s practically a dessert — I mean, it’s got a chocolate bar in it.
 But I figured for St. Patty’s Day, a little Irish Mocha might be a tasty treat.
 It’s not overly sweet, but tastes rich and deep with a hint of Bailey’s and a generous swirl of whipped cream and chocolate shavings.
 Oh-ma-GAWD!

 And really, it’s just a matter of whisking grated chocolate into hot milk until it melts then adding some strong coffee and a bit of Baily’s to the blend.

 It coats your tongue without being cloying.
 If you have a sweet tooth, you might want to use milk chocolate instead of the bittersweet that I used and add some more sugar, but if dark chocolate and coffee are your thing, this will hit the spot!

 Garlic & Zest is a participant in the Amazon Services LLC Associates Program an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.